 Neurofibromatosis (NF) is a set of three complex genetic conditions that cause tumours to form on nerve cells throughout the body and affects more than 10,000 people in Australia.

-The signs, symptoms and management of each condition is different, as is the treatment for every individual.
+The signs, symptoms, and management of each condition are different, as is the treatment for every individual.

 EVERY 3 DAYS A CHILD IS BORN WITH NF IN AUSTRALIA

 NF can lead to a range of significant health issues including deafness, blindness, paralysis, physical differences, bone abnormalities, cancer, learning difficulties and chronic pain.